makeandbuild/vessl/README.md

      mvn integration-test -Pft

-For a bigger example of please see the sibling project for an example web app https://github.com/makeandbuild/vessl-webapp
+For a bigger example please see the sibling web app project https://github.com/makeandbuild/vessl-webapp